mautic/mautic-community-handbook/pages/09.education-team/13.technical-writing-styleguide/docs.md

 See [Contributing to the Documentation][contributing-to-docs] for an overview of how the Documentation works and the syntax that should be used.

-Check the [Education Team’s Trello board][edu-team-trello] for outstanding tasks relating to the End-User Documentation.
+Check the [Education Team’s Jira board][edu-team-jira] for outstanding tasks relating to the End-User Documentation.

 ## Developer Documentation
 The [Developer Documentation][dev-docs] uses [Slate][slate], and does not have a front-end user interface.
 Please make any changes via a Pull Request (PR) to the [repository][dev-docs-repo].

-Check the [Education Team’s Trello board][edu-team-trello-devdocs] and the [Product Team’s Trello board][product-team-devdocs] for outstanding tasks relating to the Developer Documentation.
+Check the [Education Team’s Jira board][edu-team-jira-devdocs] and the [Product Team’s Jira board][product-team-devdocs] for outstanding tasks relating to the Developer Documentation.

 ## Knowledgebase
 To learn how to create a new resource, see Create a new Knowledgebase resource.

 See Contributing to the Knowledgebase for an overview of how the Knowledgebase works.

-Check the [Education Team’s Trello board][edu-team-kb] for outstanding tasks relating to the Knowledgebase
+Check the [Education Team’s Jira board][edu-team-kb] for outstanding tasks relating to the Knowledgebase

 ## Writing for End-User or Developer Documentation